-Assistance in Reporting: The Dean of Students or the Title IX Coordinator can assist in filing a complaint with the university conduct process and the appropriate law enforcement agencies against the individuals who caused harm.
+Assistance in Reporting: The Dean of Students or the Title IX Coordinator can assist in filing a complaint with UNT Dallas conduct process and the appropriate law enforcement agencies against the individuals who caused harm.
 Students and employees will be notified of their options in writing.

-No-Contact Order: UNT Dallas can implement a No-Contact Order between the Complainant and the Respondent, which would prohibit contact between both parties through any means of communication.
+No-Contact Order: UNT Dallas can implement a No-Contact Order between the Complainant and the Respondent, which prohibits contact between both parties through any means of communication.
 It also prohibits others from making contact on the parties' behalf.
 Students and employees will be notified of their options in writing.

 Emergency Protective Order: UNT Dallas PD can assist in filing an Emergency Protective Order with the District Attorney's Office.
 This is a court-ordered petition that prohibits contact between the impacted party and the accused.
 The decision to execute Protective Orders falls within the jurisdiction of the courts.
-University of North Texas at Dallas Police and Title IX office can connect students or employees with the resources to apply for a protective order with the Dallas District Attorney or through the relationship with the Genesis Shelter of Dallas.
+The UNT Dallas PD and Title IX office can connect students or employees with the resources to apply for a protective order with the Dallas District Attorney or through the relationship with the Genesis Shelter of Dallas.
 Students and employees will be notified of their options in writing.

 Living Arrangements: The Title IX Coordinator can assist in changing on-campus living arrangements to ensure safety and a comfortable living situation.
-Students and employees will be notified of their options in writing.
+Students and employees are notified of their options in writing.